pdjstone/furby-web-bluetooth/README.md

 - Serve the repo from a local HTTP server (e.g. run python3 -m http.server 8000)
 - Use Chrome's [remote debugging](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/) feature to forward port 8000 to your Android phone
 - Load localhost:8000 in Chrome on your phone
+- Use the remote Javascript console in desktop Chrome to debug

 ## Further Reading
 - Reverse Engineering the Furby Connect: https://www.contextis.com/blog/dont-feed-them-after-midnight-reverse-engineering-the-furby-connect